openbermuda/80days/posts/pycaribbean.rst

-It was the first PyCaribbean conference: Python, palm trees, wonderful people, a meeting of languages: Spanish, python, English, Restructured Text, Markdown, with generous lashings of pandas, ipython and Jypyter notebooks.
+It was the first PyCaribbean conference: Python, palm trees, wonderful people, a meeting of languages: Spanish, python, English, Restructured Text, Markdown, with generous lashings of pandas, ipython and Jupyter notebooks.

 Santo Domingo